honeypieio/shrubcoop.org/content/taking-care-of-yourself-during-lockdown.md

 +++
 author = "Welfare Team"
 date = 2020-05-13T13:00:00Z
-description = "With lockdown and social distancing here to stay for some time, the welfare team at SHRUB Coop have some tips to share to help take care of yourself." draft = true tags = [] title = "Taking care of yourself during lockdown" type = "news"
+description = "With social distancing set to continue for some time, the welfare team at SHRUB Coop have some tips to share to help take care of yourself." tags = [] title = "Taking care of yourself during lockdown" type = "news"